 Perimeter fences and walls may be required to be located around subdivisions.
 However, they shall be designed to complement the environment.
-All fences and walls shall apply horizontal and vertical articulation in the design and shall may incorporate a variety of material and landscaping as part of the fence design.
+All fences and walls shall apply horizontal and vertical articulation in the design and shall_may incorporate a variety of material and landscaping as part of the fence design.

 Example: Combination of wood fences with masonry columns and bases is an appropriate fence.
 The capstones provide the vertical articulation.
 However, landscaping should be included as a part of any fence located along perimeter streets.

-All rResidential subdivisions shall may have adecorative perimeter walls around the perimeter of the subdivision.
-These walls This perimeter will identify the subdivision and be consistent the entire length of the perimeter.help to establish the theme of the subdivision.
-It is also important that the perimeter fence / wall be installed as one unit.
+All rResidential subdivisions shall may have a decorative perimeter walls around the perimeter of the subdivision.
+These walls This perimeter will identify the subdivision and be consistent the entire length of the perimeter. help to establish the theme of the subdivision.

+It is also

+important that the perimeter fence / wall be installed as one unit.
 Often perimeter fences and walls are built on a "piece meal" basis, with incremental portions being installed as construction occurs on the individual lots.
 This encourages inconsistency in material and weathering.
 Split rail fence may be decorative as well as functional.
 ED WILL PROVIDE LANGUAGE

-Example:Combination of metal fence with masonry columns and base permits "openness" along the perimeter.
+Example: Combination of metal fence with masonry columns and base permits "openness" along the perimeter.
 Notice that extensive landscaping is included along the perimeter line.

-Example: Natural rock wall is compatible with the environment and may be constructed in such a manner that it appears to have historical significance.
 The fences and walls located along the perimeter roadways of a subdivision should considered differently than those located in the interior of the subdivision, which may have common lines with other subdivisions.
 For fences and walls located on perimeter roadways, the City will require decorative walls to include varying combinations of masonry, stone, wood, and metal.
 In addition, these walls shall have articulation occurring vertically and horizontally and have landscaping integrated into the design.
 Fences and walls located along the interior boundaries of the subdivision may have much simpler designs that limit the masonry content to the support columns.